Low Rank Regularization: A Review: Applications of Low Rank Regularization

-where $\tau$ denotes the transformation.
-Then, the method was improved by~\cite{DBLP:conf/iccv/ChengSSL13,DBLP:journals/ijcv/PengZYM18}.
-In practice, however, both of them select the nuclear norm serve as regularizer and the ADMM method to optimize the corresponding models.
+where $\tau$ denotes a transformation, $\mathbf{E}$ denotes the noise or the differences among images.
+There are two variants for this method~\cite{DBLP:conf/iccv/ChengSSL13,DBLP:journals/ijcv/PengZYM18}, but both of them select the nuclear norm to serve as regularizer and the ADMM method to optimize the corresponding models.

-\subsubsection{Non-rigid Structure From Motion}
+\subsubsection{Non-rigid structure from motion}

-Using low rank regularization to cope with the Non-rigid Structure From Motion~(NSFM) problems is introduced by~\cite{DBLP:conf/cvpr/DaiLH12}\footnote{The best paper of CVPR 2012.}.
-Assuming that the nonrigid $3$D shapes lie in a single low dimensional subspace, Dai et al. use the following model to estimate the $3D$ coordinates.
+Non-rigid Structure From Motion~(NSFM) is a powerful tool for recovering the $3$D structure and pose of an object from a single image, which is well known to be an ill-posed problem in literature due to the non-rigidity.
+Assuming that the nonrigid $3$D shapes lie in a single low dimensional subspace, Dai et al.~\cite{DBLP:journals/ijcv/DaiLH14} propose to incorporate low rank prior into NSFM.
+Specifically, the model for inferring the $3$D coordinates is:

-where $\bm W$ consists of the $2D$ projected coordinates of all data points.
-In addition, the definitions of $\bm R$ and $\bm X^\#$ can be found in~\cite{DBLP:conf/cvpr/DaiLH12,DBLP:journals/ijcv/DaiLH14}.
+where $\mathbf{W}$ consists of the $2$D projected coordinates of all data points, $\mathbf{X}$ denotes the $3$D coordinates we aim to recover.
+In addition, the definitions of $\mathbf{R}$ and $\mathbf{X}^\#$ can be found in~\cite{DBLP:journals/ijcv/DaiLH14}.
 Obviously, such a formulation is derived from RPCA.
-Subsequently, in order to cope with the complex nonrigid motion that $3$D shapes lie in a union of multiple subspaces rather than a single subspace, Zhu et al. ~\cite{DBLP:conf/cvpr/ZhuHTL14} proposed a subspace clustering based model, which can learn the $3D$ structure $\bm X$ and a affinity matrix $\bm Z$, simultaneously.
-Recently, a more complicated case that the $2D$ point tracks contain multiple deforming objects is considered by~\cite{DBLP:conf/cvpr/AgudoM17,DBLP:journals/corr/KumarDL17,agudo2018image}, and a scalable dense NSFM is considered by~\cite{kumar2018scalable}.
+Subsequently, in order to cope with the complex nonrigid motion that $3$D shapes lie in a union of multiple subspaces rather than a single subspace, Zhu et al.~\cite{DBLP:conf/cvpr/ZhuHTL14} propose a subspace clustering based model.
+This model learns a $3$D structure matrix $\mathbf{X}$ and an affinity matrix $\mathbf{Z}$, simultaneously.
+And $\mathbf{Z}$ is used to obtain the final clustering result.
+Besides, a more complicated case that the $2$D point tracks contain multiple deforming objects is studied in ~\cite{DBLP:conf/cvpr/AgudoM17,DBLP:journals/corr/KumarDL17,agudo2018image}.